Hear the original WUWM 89.7 NPR broadcast by clicking on the player below.

 Aren’t you forgetting something?

-You need bring nothing with you except suntan oil and a good book, as attendants stand ready with large umbrellas, lounge chairs, fluffy white towels and a menu of food and drink.
+You need bring nothing with you except sunblock and a good book, as attendants stand ready with large umbrellas, lounge chairs, fluffy white towels and a menu of food and drink.
 Pick a spot, tell them where to set you up, and they do the rest.

 If you are, as my wife is, somewhat of a stranger to real Southern cooking, then make sure you pay a visit to Jasmine Porch for a savory crash course in classics like she-crab bisque, shrimp and grits, buttermilk fried chicken livers, and barbequed pork belly.
 You dare not leave without sampling the pan-fried Palmetto quail with housemade sausage, dried blueberries and garlic spinach.